English Championship winners Jersey Reds cease trading

-Jersey Reds ceased trading on Wednesday, saying they would be unable to pay September salaries due this week, the club added in a statement.
+The club said in a statement that they ceased trading on Wednesday and would be unable to pay September salaries due this week, adding that uncertainty over the future of the second tier was one of the difficulties in securing funding.

 Reduced funding from the Rugby Football Union (RFU) in early 2020 and further costs incurred during the COVID-19 pandemic created a "challenging landscape," the Reds said.